America's Got Talent season 8: Season overview

 Auditions for the eighth season's competition took place between January and May 2013, in a far wider number of venues.
 Open auditions were held between January and February in Seattle, Portland (Oregon), Birmingham (Alabama), Memphis, Nashville, Savannah, Raleigh, Norfolk and Columbus.
 New Orleans, San Antonio, New York City, Los Angeles and Chicago also held open auditions (along with judges' auditions from March to May).
 Prior to production beginning, Sharon Osbourne became involved in a dispute with NBC, following the conclusion of the seventh season.
 Due to the treatment of her son in another of the network's programs, the dispute fundamentally culminated in her departing from the show.

 Initially, executive producer Simon Cowell had wanted Carmen Electra to replace Osbourne on the program, but the decision was made to find someone else and expand the judging panel to incorporate four judges.
 This format change was first introduced on the sixth season of Britain's Got Talent.
-Singer Mel B became the fourth judge, which was announced on February 20, 2013.
-On March 3, supermodel Heidi Klum was revealed as Osbourne's replacement.
+Singer Mel B was revealed as Osbourne's replacement, which was announced on February 20, 2013.
+On March 3, supermodel Heidi Klum was revealed as the fourth judge.
 During filming, Howie Mandel was absent on the first day of auditions in Los Angeles for personal reasons.

 Following the previous season, some changes were made for the live rounds.
 After moving to the New Jersey Performing Arts Center in season seven to accommodate new judge Howard Stern, it was announced that the live shows would be presented from Radio City Music Hall in New York City.
 Both the YouTube and Wildcard quarter-finals were dropped from the schedule, and replaced with a standard fifth quarter-final round, with the Wildcard format adjusted.
 Judges could only select one eliminated quarter-finalist each as their Wildcard act, but their choice would be granted an automatic place in the semi-finals as a result.
 Additionally, any participant who reached the grand-final stage of the competition would be required to conduct two different performances, although the second routine would be done with a guest performer to accompany the style of their act.
 For example, a singer's second performance would have the potential of involving another singer to sing a duet with them.

 Of the participants who auditioned for this season, sixty secured a place in the live quarter-finals, with twelve quarter-finalists in each one.
 About twenty of these advanced and were split between the two semi-finals, including three quarter-finalists chosen as Wildcard acts, along with the last-minute addition that had previously withdrew before the live rounds.
 Twelve semi-finalists secured a place in the finals, and six finalists secured a place in the grand-final.
 The following below lists the results of each participant's overall performance in this season: